jariperttunen/lukeghg/GHG_SCENARIO.md

 # Produce GHG scenario excel #

-GHG inventory software is freqently used to make predictions about future emissions. `ghg-scenario.py` reads GHG scenario result files and using excel template file produces scenario inventory summary in excel format.
+GHG inventory software is freqently used to make projections about future emissions. `ghg-scenario.py` reads GHG scenario result files and using excel template file produces scenario inventory summary in excel format.
 It is part of the [*lukeghg*](LUKEGHG_INSTALL_AND_USAGE.md) python package.

 ## Contents